Excerpt from the U.S. Army's Religious Requirements and Practices of Certain Selected Groups: A Handbook for Chaplains (pgs 231-236). Available from:

 GENERAL SOURCE BOOKS:

-(Aside by Herne.
-Since this was written by the military, the list of books available has grown subtantially.
-For more topics and titles, see our Suggested Reading List)
+Note by Herne: Since this was written by the military, the list of books available has grown subtantially.
+For more topics and titles, see our Suggested Reading List.

 The best general survey of the Wiccan and neo-Pagan movement is: Adler, Margot.
 Drawing Down the Moon.
 Boston: Beacon Press, 1986.
 595pp